coreybailey07/curriculum-vitae/README.md

 ## About

 This is a fork of Ceevee 2.0 using React 17.
-A project excercise so I could become more familiar with React and building out SPA pages.
+A project excercise so I could become more familiar with React and building out SPAs.

-This code is released under the [MIT License](LICENSE.txt).
+This code is released under the [CC BY-SA](LICENSE.txt).